-The Security Center provides information and insights to a network administrator through a variety of different components, each focusing on different analytics and uses.
-This section outlines each of those components and the information they present.
+The Security Center provides a centralized view of security filtering events.
+This includes both IDS/IPS and Advanced Malware Protection (AMP) events.
+Information and insights to a network administrator are provided through a variety of different components, each focusing on different analytics and uses.
+This document outlines each of those components and the information they present.

 Navigation and Control

 The top of the Security Center page allows control over the data being viewed.
 From this section of the page, it is possible to:

 - Change the time range of events displayed:

 - Filter events by scope, type, disposition, and action: